bitpaint/Gource-Tools/README.md

 -   Creation and reuse of custom configurations
 -   Full parameterization of Gource options
 -   Built-in profiles for specific time periods (week, month, year)
+-   **Dynamic System Profiles**: Includes pre-configured profiles like "Everything in 1 min", "Last Week/Month/Year in 1 min".
+These profiles automatically calculate the start date and visualization speed (`secondsPerDay`) to fit the desired timeframe and video duration.
+System profiles cannot be edited or deleted.
+-   **User Profiles**: Users can create, edit, and delete their own custom profiles.
+-   **Default Profile Management**: Users can designate one of their custom profiles as the default profile for new projects via the "Config Files" page.

 ### 4. Rendering and Visualization